rahalrazika/telegramebot/README.md

 4- Copy the code in env_file.txt

-5- Run gem install telegram-bot-ruby

-6- If you want a new token go to your telegram account and search for @BotFather.
+5- If you want a new token go to your telegram account and search for @BotFather.
 Press start and send the command /newbot.
 You will get a reply with all your bots information including your TOKEN in it.
 In our case, you don't need to create a new token you can simply search  for @FloresFF_bot in telegram app

 ![screenshot](img/Token.PNG)

-7- Run bundle -> To install all gems
+6- Run bundle -> To install all gems

 ## Start the bot